Our 2025 Regatta Dignitaries

 2025 Astoria Regatta Admiral

-While commanding the bulk carrier Harriette, he successfully defended his ship from Somali pirates, facing gunfire and an RPG attack.
-Later, as Captain of the Liberty Grace, he again confronted piracy in West Africa.
-In 2014, he played a critical role in rescuing 241 Syrian refugees in the Mediterranean before transitioning to the Columbia River Bar Pilots in 2015.
+Captain Tolley’s courage under pressure is legendary.
+While commanding the bulk carrier Harriette, he successfully defended his crew against Somali pirates, facing gunfire and an RPG attack with unwavering resolve.
+Later, as Captain of the Liberty Grace, he confronted piracy off West Africa, showcasing his strategic acumen.
+In 2014, his heroism shone during a critical rescue operation in the Mediterranean, saving 241 Syrian refugees from perilous conditions.
+Since joining the Columbia River Bar Pilots in 2015, Captain Tolley has guided countless vessels through the treacherous Columbia River Bar, safeguarding Astoria’s vital maritime commerce.

 -